ethinallen/pechakuchaSummary/README.md

 # pechakuchaSummary

 ## 2 Kinds of Systems: How does a 30, 30, 40 split work
-  - Presidential
+  - Presidential + Issues
-  - Traditional Parliamentary
+  - Traditional Parliamentary + Issues

 ## Why does Presidential Lend itself to polar politics?